Shardeum/dappnet-test-scripts/AMM tests/readme.md

 Select the "Automated AMM" workflow.

-Click the "Run workflow" button to execute the AMM tasks specified in the main.yml file.
+Click the "Run workflow" button.

+The workflow will start and execute the AMM tasks as specified in the main.yml file, using the configuration from your .env file.

-Important: Keep your .env file secure and do not share it publicly as it contains sensitive information.
+Important Note: Make sure to keep your .env file secure and never share it publicly, as it contains sensitive information.

 Security Considerations
-As this Action involves private keys and sensitive information, exercise caution when sharing your repository with others.
-Utilize GitHub Secrets to securely store sensitive data and avoid exposing sensitive information in your repository.
+Since this Action involves private keys and sensitive information, be cautious when sharing your repository with others.
+It's recommended to use GitHub Secrets to store sensitive data securely and avoid exposing sensitive information in your repository.

-With this GitHub Action, you can easily automate AMM tasks in your Ethereum project, making it more efficient and less error-prone.